 Given the transcriptional role of the EP3-ZNF488 complex, we examined their epistatic interactions in regulating TTFields resistance in GBM.
-In all six GSC and established GBM lines, shRNA-mediated depletion of ZNF488 in EP3-overexpressing cells effectively reversed EP3-induced resistance, while EP3 depletion overcame ZNF488-induced resistance to 3-day of TTFields treatment (Figure 8A and Supplemental Figure S13A-B).
-Notably, these interactions were consistent across the three established GBM lines, regardless of culture conditions - whether in serum-repleted adherent cells or serum-free spheres (Supplemental Figure S13).
-In non-TTFields-treated controls, growth rate differences were inconsistent under these conditions.
+In all six GSC and established GBM lines, shRNA-mediated depletion of ZNF488 in EP3-overexpressing cells effectively reversed EP3-induced resistance, whereas EP3 depletion overcame ZNF488induced resistance to TTF3D (Fig. 8A; Supplementary Fig. S13A and S13B).
+Notably, these interactions were consistent across the three established GBM lines, regardless of culture conditions-whether in serum-repleted adherent cells or serum-free spheres (Supplementary Fig. S13).
+In NT controls, growth rate differences were inconsistent under these conditions.

-To confirm the upregulation of the EP3-ZNF488 axis in TTFields-resistant GBM tumors, we analyzed bulk RNA-seq from six newly diagnosed GBM patients treated with standard chemoradiation followed by adjuvant TMZ plus continuous TTFields.
+To confirm the upregulation of the EP3-ZNF488 axis in TTFields-resistant GBM tumors, we analyzed bulk RNA-seq from six patients with newly diagnosed GBM treated with standard chemoradiation followed by adjuvant TMZ plus continuous TTFields.
 All patients developed histologically confirmed recurrences, with one patient having two separate recurrent tumors.
-For comparison, we sourced an independent dataset of six paired primary-recurrent samples from GBM patients treated with standard chemoradiation and adjuvant TMZ alone (30) (Supplemental Table S5).
-In recurrent tumors treated with TMZ plus TTFields, both EP3 and ZNF488 were significantly upregulated compared to pre-treatment primary tumors, while recurrent tumors treated with TMZ alone showed a slight, non-significant reduction in both markers (Figure 8B-C).
-This upregulation is likely not due to TMZ, as TMZ treatment alone did not alter EP3 expression in the three GSC lines, and its impact on ZNF488 was cell line-dependent (Supplemental Figure S14A-B).
-Additional, TTFields resistance did not affect susceptibility to the cytotoxic effects of TMZ (Supplemental Figure S14C).
+For comparison, we sourced an independent dataset of six paired primary recurrent samples from patients with GBM treated with standard chemoradiation and adjuvant TMZ alone (Supplementary Table S5; ref.
+29).
+In recurrent tumors treated with TMZ plus TTFields, both EP3 and ZNF488 were significantly upregulated compared with pretreatment primary tumors, whereas recurrent tumors treated with TMZ alone showed a slight, nonsignificant reduction in both markers (Fig. 8B and C).
+This upregulation is likely not due to TMZ, as TMZ treatment alone did not alter EP3 expression in the three GSC lines, and its impact on ZNF488 was cell line dependent (Supplementary Fig. S14A and S14B).
+In addition, TTFields resistance did not affect susceptibility to the cytotoxic effects of TMZ (Supplementary Fig. S14C).

 The epistatic cooperation between EP3 and ZNF488 in GSC prompted us to explore whether this regulatory axis represents a broader response to TTFields and a novel pathway for therapeutic resistance in other cancers.
-Notably, across eight lines of various human and murine cancers, we observed statistically significant upregulation of EP3 mRNA in all lines and ZNF488 mRNA in six, following 24-hr TTFields exposure (Figure 8D).
-Moreover, in at least five cancer types where TTFields is not a standard treatment, high co-expression of EP3 and ZNF488 in primary tumors correlated with reduced survival compared to tumors with low expression of both genes (Figure 8E).
-This suggests that the EP3-ZNF488 axis negatively impacts prognosis in multiple cancers.
+Notably, across eight lines of various human and murine cancers, we observed statistically significant upregulation of EP3 mRNA in all lines and ZNF488 mRNA in six lines, following 24-hour TTFields exposure (Fig. 8D).
+Moreover, in at least five cancer types, in which TTFields are not a standard treatment, high coexpression of EP3 and ZNF488 mRNA in primary tumors correlated with reduced survival compared with tumors with low expression of both genes (Fig. 8E).
+This suggests that the EP3-ZNF488 axis negatively affects prognosis in multiple cancers.
 In cancers like GBM, which exhibits low baseline expression, continuous TTFields exposure may activate this axis, promoting therapy resistance.

-In conclusion, this study uncovers a coherent mechanism of TTFields resistance in GBM, where EP3 upregulation shortly after TTFields exposure leads to its nuclear envelope localization and physical and epistatic cooperation with ZNF488.
-This interaction enhances GSC self-renewal and tumorigenicity, increasing resistance to TTFields.
-Moreover, the EP3-ZNF488 axis may serve as a prognostic marker for therapeutic resistance across various cancers.
+In conclusion, this study uncovers a coherent mechanism of TTFields resistance in GBM, in which EP3 upregulation shortly after TTFields exposure leads to its nuclear envelope localization and physical and epistatic cooperation with ZNF488.
+This interaction enhances GSC self-renewal and in vivo tumorigenicity, increasing resistance to TTFields.
+Moreover, the EP3-ZNF488 axis